LIS

 2. Physicians shall have specialty training or experience, or both, in addiction medicine or addiction psychiatry.
 Physicians who treat adolescents shall have experience with adolescent medicine.

-3. Physicians and physician extenders who are either employed by or contracted with the agency and who shall have a DEA-X number to prescribe buprenorphine.
+3. Physicians and physician extenders who have a current DEA registration authorizing the prescribing of scheduled drugs, including Schedule III drugs, who are either employed by or contracted with the agency.

 4. Program staff shall be cross-trained to understand signs and symptoms of mental illness and be able to understand and explain the uses of psychotropic medications and understand interactions with substance use and other addictive disorders.